whazzmaster/fitgem/README.md

 First off, that isn't a question.
 Second off...
 I shamelessly stole the 'Client' code from the excellent [twitter_oauth client](https://github.com/moomerman/twitter_oauth 'twitter_oauth') and refactored slightly to serve my ends for this particular interface.

-I wouldn't have been able to spin up so fast without the example of twitter_oauth (due to my oauth nubness) to show how to use the [oauth](http://rubygems.org/gems/oauth 'oauth gem')
+I wouldn't have been able to spin up so fast without the example of twitter_oauth (due to my oauth nubness) to show how to use the [oauth](http://rubygems.org/gems/oauth 'oauth gem') gem in the typical auth scenario.

 #  Contributing to fitbit #